Mariangela/mesos-artifacts/wso2is-km/README.md

   This will build the default profile of WSO2 Identity Server Key Manager 5.1.0 for Mesos platform, using configuration specified in Puppet.

-#### 2. Load the Docker Images to Mesos slave nodes/ Import them to Central Docker Registry
+#### Step 2 - Load the Docker Images to Mesos slave nodes/ Import them to Central Docker Registry

 Load the required Docker images to Mesos slave nodes(ex: use `docker save` to create a tarball of the required image, `scp` the tarball to each node, and use `docker load` to reload the images from the copied tarballs on the nodes).
 Alternatively, if a private Docker registry is used, transfer the images there.